coderefinery/IDEs/_episodes/02-IDE-coding-debugging.md

 First run the program normally, to experience its behavior.
 The program asks for input.
 The actual result deviates from the expected result.

 Let us debug the code by placing breakpoints.
-For example, let us see the input inside the multiplication function by placing breakpoint in it.
+For example, the multiplication can go wrong either in multiplication function or in a call made to the multiplication function.
 Set breakpoints in the program by pointing the mouse between line 8 and push the mouse button.
 Do this once more at line 17.
 Execution is stop at these points when the code is executed in the debugger.

-First run the program normally, to experience its behavior.
-The program asks for input.

 ![](../img/ide_add_breakpoints.png)

-The breakpoints do not influence the execution of the program.
-Once it as calculated a result, select the "Red Square" to stop the execution.
-"The Red X" remove the session.

-Next, execute the program under the control of the debugger.
+Execute the program under the control of the debugger.
 Select "Run"->"Debug".
 Note, that there is two "Debug".
 First time you run something in the debugger, you need to select the lower one in the dialog.
 ![](../img/PyC_dbx_dbxselect.png)